3.2. Exception Messages¶

 when it crashed.

-The stack trace, when read in reverse order (i.e., from bottom to top), tells us a story about what happened when we ran the program.
+The stack trace, when read in reverse order (i.e., from bottom to top), tells us a story about what happened when we ran the program (output repeated below for convenience).

 Exception in thread "main" java.lang.NullPointerException: Cannot invoke "String.length()" because "<local0>" is null